maxritter/CppND-System-Monitor/README.md

-# CppND-System-Monitor
+# Linux System Monitor

-Starter code for System Monitor Project in the C++ OOP course.
-Most of the code is provided for you here.
-Follow along with the classroom lesson to fill out the `ProcessParser` and `Process` classes to complete your project!

-## To setup and compile in Udacity Ubuntu workspace:
+This project implements a process manager for the Linux operating system, similar to htop.
+Linux stores information about those processes in a couple of files.
+The program reads those files, extracts the required values, formats them and uses Ncurses to display them inside the console.

+## Usage:

-1. Clone repository into `/home/workspace/`
+1. Clone repository
 ```
-cd /home/workspace/
 git clone https://github.com/udacity/CppND-System-Monitor
 ```
 2. Follow along with the lesson and make sure you complete the `ProcessParser` and `Process` classes before attempting to run the project.